Gytaco/yourdesk_rest/README.md

 Vercel https://vercel.com/ <br>
 PlanetScale https://planetscale.com/ <br>
 Clone the Repo
+In Vercel import your cloned repo into a new project.
+In Planetscale create a connection string, get the details and create a .env file and add credentials

 # Setup Environment from scratch
 To create the environment, dont clone the repo. <br>